-In some circumstances, the Victorian or Australian Governments may offer other personal hardship assistance or support.
+In some circumstances, the Victorian or Australian governments may offer other personal hardship assistance or support.
 Information will be available at relief centres (if activated) or on the Victorian Government Emergency website.

 If you are or you know someone who is in immediate danger, call the Police on triple zero (000).